kostiantyn-matsebora/streamstore/docs/README.md

   You can define the page size by using `WithReadingPageSize` method of store configuration, by default it is 10 events.

 - _Reading and writing operations are not thread-safe_.
- Thus, it is not recommended to use the same instances of `IStreamReader` or `IAsyncEnumerable<StreamEvent>` in multiple threads simultaneously.
+ Thus, it is not recommended to use the same instances of `IStreamWriter` or `IAsyncEnumerable<StreamEvent>` in multiple threads simultaneously.

 ## Customization